 They design all the screens through which a user will move and create the visual elements and their interactive properties that facilitate this movement.

 UI designers are experts in colour psychology, typography, design principles and heuristics.
-They are conversant in various design and prototyping tools such as Adobe XD, Figma, Sketch, Invision Studio, Adobe Photoshop, Illustrator.
+They are conversant in various design and prototyping tools such as Adobe XD, Figma, Sketch, Invision Studio, Adobe Photoshop, and Illustrator.

 They also might know how to animate the objects and designs using video editing software like Adobe After Effects, Premiere Pro, etc.